chinapedia/wikipedia.abstract.en/Page/Tug_of_war.md

 Origin

-Awatoceanofmilk01.JPGs and devas[2] (Angkor Wat, Cambodia)]] The origins of tug of war are uncertain, but this sport was practised in Cambodia, ancient Egypt, Greece, India and China.
+s and devas[2] (Angkor Wat, Cambodia)]] The origins of tug of war are uncertain, but this sport was practised in Cambodia, ancient Egypt, Greece, India and China.
 According to a Tang dynasty book, _The Notes of Feng_, tug of war, under the name "hook pulling" (牽鉤), was used by the military commander of the State of Chu during the Spring and Autumn period (8th century BC to 5th century BC) to train warriors.
 During the Tang dynasty, Emperor Xuanzong of Tang promoted large-scale tug of war games, using ropes of up to with shorter ropes attached, and more than 500 people on each end of the rope.
 Each side also had its own team of drummers to encourage the participants.[3]

 In ancient Greece the sport was called _helkustinda_ (Greek: ἑλκυστίνδα), _efelkustinda_ (ἐφελκυστίνδα) and _dielkustinda_ (διελκυστίνδα),[4] which derives from _dielkō_ (διέλκω), meaning amongst others "I pull through",[5] all deriving from the verb _helkō_ (ἕλκω), "I draw, I pull".[6] _Helkustinda_ and _efelkustinda_ seem to have been ordinary versions of tug of war, while _dielkustinda_ had no rope, according to Julius Pollux.[7]
 It is possible that the teams held hands when pulling, which would have increased difficulty, since handgrips are more difficult to sustain than a grip of a rope.
 Tug of war games in ancient Greece were among the most popular games used for strength and would help build strength needed for battle in full armor.[8]

 Archeological evidence shows that tug of war was also popular in India in the 12th century:

-Tug_of_war,_at_Pushkar_Fair,_Rajasthan.jpg, Rajasthan, India]] Tug of war stories about heroic champions from Scandinavia and Germany circulate Western Europe where Viking warriors pull on animal skins over open pits of fire in tests of strength and endurance, in preparation for battle and plunder.
+, Rajasthan, India]] Tug of war stories about heroic champions from Scandinavia and Germany circulate Western Europe where Viking warriors pull on animal skins over open pits of fire in tests of strength and endurance, in preparation for battle and plunder.

 1500 and 1600 – tug of war is popularised during tournaments in French châteaux gardens and later in Great Britain